Alexander King (chemist): Life and career

 Born in Glasgow, King attended Highgate School and later studied chemistry at Imperial College, where he edited the college's literary magazine and served as president of its literary and debating society.
-From 1929 to 1931, he pursued postgraduate research on a fellowship at the University of Munich.
+From 1929 to 1931, he pursued postgraduate research on a fellowship at the Ludwig-Maximilians-Universität München.
 On his return to London, he became a lecturer and then senior lecturer in physical chemistry at Imperial.
 In 1938, he was awarded the Edward Harrison Memorial Prize by the Royal Society of Chemistry.

 With the outbreak of WWII, Sir Henry Tizard invited King to join the Ministry of Production as Deputy Scientific Adviser.
 It was during this period that a letter from the Geigy Company in Switzerland to its Manchester branch office, detailing the composition of a new "mothballing agent" dichlorodiphenyltrichloroethane, was intercepted by the censor.
-King recognised the importance of the chemical agent and its potential use as an insecticide, allegedly coining the acronym DDT.
+King recognized the importance of the chemical agent and its potential use as an insecticide, allegedly coining the acronym DDT.
 In 1943, King travelled to the United States, becoming Head of the UK Scientific Mission and Scientific Attaché at the British Embassy in Washington.

 Following the war, King became Secretary of the Advisory Council on Scientific Policy and personal adviser to the Lord President of the Council, Herbert Morrison.
 King was named a Commander of the Order of the British Empire (CBE) in the 1948 Birthday Honours.
 He later became Chief Scientific Adviser to the Department of Scientific and Industrial Research.

 In 1957, King joined the European Productivity Agency (EPA) as Director in Paris, subsequently becoming Director-General for Scientific Affairs at the OECD At the OECD, "he initiated the Science Policy Surveys, which took a critical look at the state of science and technology in the OECD countries.
 Among other things, his initiatives encouraged new forms of education."
-He retired from the OECD in 1974, taking up the chairmanship of the International Federation of Institutes of Advanced Studies (IFIAS), an organisation based in Stockholm.
+He retired from the OECD in 1974, taking up the chairmanship of the International Federation of Institutes of Advanced Studies (IFIAS), an organization based in Stockholm.